emlinhax/DbgViewEx/README.md

 A tool to log ETW Events and system debug logs \
 combining the functionality of the well known "procmon" and "dbgview" tool(s).

-This too is being worked on from time to time.
+This app is being worked on from time to time.

 ![](image.webp)